dwshadle/florence-price-catalog/_texts/price-symphony_no1.md

 9. Shadle, Douglas. "<a href="https://newmusicusa.org/nmbx/plus-ca-change-florence-b-price-in-the-blacklivesmatter-era/" target="_blank">Plus Ça Change: Florence B. Price in the #BlackLivesMatter Era.</a>" *NewMusicBox*.
 Feb.
 20, 2019.
 10. Villella, Frank. "<a href="https://csoarchives.wordpress.com/2016/05/05/125-moments-072-prices-symphony-in-e-minor/" target="_blank">125 Moments: 072 Price's Symphony in E Minor.</a>" *From the Archives: Musings from the Rosenthal Archives of the Chicago Symphony Orchestra Association*.
 May 5, 2016.
 {:.bibliography}

+---

+## Notes
+[^fn1]: Price's daughter Florence Louise Robinson occasionally mixed up the first and third symphonies in her correspondence by referring to the E Minor symphony as No. 3.